agudipaolo/paperbot/README.md

 **Define your favourite authors to be hightlighted**

 The names of your favourite authors are stored in the array `prefered_keywords.npy`.
 If a paper to be posted included one of such authors, the paper will be highlighted with symbols that you can choose.
-For instance, executing on Slack the command "@paperbot add_special xxalexandre xxblais, :tada:, :tada:" will highlight papers authored by Alexandre Blais with :tada:.
+For instance, executing on Slack the command "@paperbot add_special alexandre blais, :tada:, :tada:" will highlight papers authored by Alexandre Blais with :tada:.
+Note that `paperbot` performs a case-insensitive search.

 **Build the authors and keywords list**